xibosignage/xibo-manual/source/en/tour_cms_navigation.md

 - #### Row Menu

-Select an item and use row menu to access a list of shortcuts and actions:
+Select an item and use the row menu to access a list of shortcuts and actions:

 ![Row Menu](img\v4_tour_cms_navigation_grids_row_menu.png)